KTJO 4×4 Hood Lift Support Kit For Toyota Tacoma – Review

 Replace Your Factory Hood Prop For Easy Engine Access

 KTJO 4×4 was founded in 2019 when founder Katie Kelley manufactured interior and exterior modifications she believed should have come from the factory.
-She started with a locking tailgate harness for her 2017 Tacoma, then a power-folding mirror kit and a driver-side grab handle that has quickly become their best seller.
+She started with a locking tailgate harness for her 2017 Tacoma, a power-folding mirror kit, and a driver-side grab handle that has quickly become their best seller.

 Kit Overview